 - The parent’s pattern of conduct renders him or her unfit for caring for children

 - Efforts to correct the situation leading to the child’s placement outside of the parent’s home have failed to create a safe environment

 In Minnesota, as in other states, a high standard of proof must be achieved before a parent’s rights can be terminated.
 Typically, an involuntary termination case begins with a thorough investigation, followed by a Child in Need of Protection or Services (CHIPS) petition.
 In especially serious cases, however, the CHIPS process can be skipped.

 Defending Against Termination of Parental Rights

 If you believe that you are the wrongful victim of a Child in Need of Protection or Services petition, it is imperative that you take prompt legal action.
 If your rights are terminated, you may never regain custody.
 With the right attorney on your side, you can demonstrate that your children would most benefit from your care.

-The Brown Law Offices, P.A. offers high-quality counsel and representation for Minnesota families.
+The law firm of Barna, Guzy & Steffen, Ltd. offers high-quality counsel and representation for Minnesota families.
 Contact us today to learn more about our legal services and approach to family law.